 - Posting the proper CRA Notice in all lobbies. - Preparing and maintaining the Public File pertaining to CRA performance. - Accumulating and analyzing Home Mortgage Disclosure Act (HMDA) data (including comparative information from peer lenders in the Bank's CRA Assessment Area) which quantifies the results of CRA performance. - Accumulating and analyzing CRA data and Community Investment data for management and the Board. - Utilizing all the institution's resources to identify the credit and economic development needs of the communities which the Bank serves, especially through regular communication with leaders in these communities. - Replying to any public comments and positively and constructively addressing them.
 All CRA related complaints will be maintained in the CRA Public File, as required, and will be accompanied by the Bank's response where appropriate.
-As a general rule, the Bank will respond to any CRA related complaints or proposals by community organizations by inviting them to meet to discuss the problem and potential solutions.

-- Maintaining the Public Comment File located at 131 Copeland Drive, Mansfield, MA, 68 Legion Parkway, Brockton, MA, 180 Washington Street, Providence, RI and 770 Oak Street, Brockton, MA. - Providing the CRA committee with ongoing information about the results of programs. - Preparing an annual CRA Self-Assessment which audits the details of the program, identifying progress and ways to further improve performance. - Reporting to the CEO on an ongoing basis and the CRA committee at its meetings and responding to directives to advance the goals of the program. - Regularly reviewing industry changes to assess the merits of applying them to Bank activities. - Insuring that all training and measurement programs include an emphasis on the importance of CRA compliance to the long-term viability of local communities and the institution. - E. Staff Involvement
+As a general rule, the Bank will respond to any CRA related complaints or proposals by community organizations by inviting them to meet to discuss the problem and potential solutions. - Maintaining the Public File online at Community Reinvestment Act HarborOne Bank and a paper copy at 131 Copeland Drive, Mansfield, MA. - Providing the Board with ongoing information about the results of programs. - Preparing an annual CRA Self-Assessment which audits the details of the program, identifying progress and ways to further improve performance. - Reporting to the CEO on an ongoing basis and the Board quarterly at its meetings and responding to directives to advance the goals of the program. - Regularly reviewing industry changes to assess the merits of applying them to Bank activities. - Insuring that all training and measurement programs include an emphasis on the importance of CRA compliance to the long-term viability of local communities and the institution. - C. Staff Involvement